tiennguyen-ftu-k52/vault-ui/README.md

 ```

 ## Notes
-Only support connect with the Extension Wallet.
+Only support connecting with the Extension Wallet.